 In a living will, you list the kind of medical care you want (or don’t want); it’s called a living will because it takes effect while you are still alive.

 In a durable power of attorney for health care, you name someone else (a family member or friend, for example) to make your medical decisions if you are unable to make them for yourself.
 You also can list any treatment you don’t want.

 If you have an advance directive, bring a copy of it with you to the hospital.
 Make sure your doctor has a copy, and check to make sure your wishes are part of your medical records.
 If you have a durable power of attorney for health care, be sure to give a copy to the person you’ve chosen to act on your behalf.

-When you are ready to go home, you'll get discharge plans from the medical team and a release form from the hospital business office.
+When you are ready to go home, you’ll get discharge plans from the medical team and a release form from the hospital business office.
 Talk with the discharge office if you think you will need help with activities of daily living.
 Sometimes people go from the hospital to a rehabilitation (rehab) center or assisted living facility for a short stay before going home.
-If you need physical or occupational therapy, the hospital social worker can help you go home or arrange admission to a rehab center or make plans for you to be an outpatient at a facility.
+If you need physical or occupational therapy, the hospital social worker can help arrange admission to a rehab center or make plans for you to be an outpatient at a facility.

 American Hospital Association

 Chicago, IL 60606

 For more information on health and aging, including nutrition, nursing homes, having surgery, and getting your affairs in order, contact:

 To sign up for regular email alerts, go to www.nia.nih.gov/health.
 Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
 This website has health and wellness information for older adults.
 Special features make it simple to use.
 For example, you can click on a button to make the type larger.